AnkitSharmaDev/AnkitSharmaDev/README.md

 ## Hey there!
 I'm Ankit Sharma 👋

 ### Who Am I?
-I'm a tech explorer, **Full Stack Dev**, and a **B.Tech CSE student (2027 batch)** who’s all about building stuff that matters.
+I'm a tech explorer, **Full Stack Dev**, and a **CSE student** who’s all about building stuff that matters.
 Whether it’s solving problems with **code**, brainstorming fresh ideas, or just vibing with cool projects, I’m always ready to level up.

 Currently, I’m diving deep into **React**, **Node.js**, and **Backend Dev**, crafting projects that blend tech and creativity.